Danny Malone: Career

 After a successful season at the London Palladium, Malone returned to Australia in 1939 where he appeared at the Prince Edward Theatre in Sydney in association with the ABC's New Note Octette under the leadership of Albert Fisher.

 Despite appearing in the 1948 movie Bonnie Prince Charlie which starred David Niven, Malone's career appeared to slow during the 1940s, not helped by being conscripted in 1942 to work as a bevin boy in the underground coal mines of Doncaster for two years during World War II.

 In an interview in 1951, Malone revealed he had battled alcoholism and again struggled while living rough in Brisbane with no job and no money.
 Malone said he had sought assistance from The Salvation Army after he followed their brass band back to their temple after watching them play.
 Malone said he immediately converted to The Salvation Army which he claimed was the best thing he had ever done proclaiming "With the help of my Army friends, I won out.
 I have a good job."

 In the late 1940s, Malone became involved with the Theatre Royal in Brisbane appearing in numerous stage productions including a musical comedy called "Stars and Stripes" and a burlesque ballet called "Swan Song".
 His work with the Theatre Royal led to Malone performing in regional Queensland cities which were particularly receptive of his powerful voice.
 Following a performance at the Rockhampton School of Arts on 21 June 1951, the city's local newspaper The Morning Bulletin reported: "It is seldom that a singer of Irish-American tenor, Danny Malone, is heard in Rockhampton.
 His singing of Irish songs, his intonation and beautiful delivery and technique resulted in him being recalled again and again."

 In July 1951, Malone embarked on a vaudeville tour of regional Queensland where he performed as the headline act in places such as Townsville, Charters Towers, Cloncurry, Bowen and Mackay.
 Malone's appearance in Mackay on 15 August 1951 at the end of a three-show run at the Olympic Theatre would be his last performance.

+Personal life and death

+In 1934, Malone married Hazel Emily Knight from Chiswick in London.
+After having a son together, Knight divorced Malone in 1943 on the grounds he committed adultery when they toured Australia together in 1937.